htv2012/snip/docs/roadmap.md

 # Road Map

 ## Backlog
-- Add github workflow to `hatchling build` package for the release
 - Publish to readthedocs

 ## Nice to Have
-- Integration with bat
+- Integration with bat, or use rich library
 - Integration with jq